MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-uxt-ch2.md

 Before continuing, make sure you have all the prerequisite from the [Getting Started](https://docs.microsoft.com/windows/mixed-reality/unreal-uxt-ch1) page.

 ## Objectives
-* Configuring an Unreal projet for HoloLens development
+* Configuring an Unreal project for HoloLens development
 * Importing assets and setting up a scene
 * Creating Actors and script-level events with blueprints

 ## Creating a new Unreal project
 The first thing you need is a project to work with.
+If this is your first time creating an Unreal app for HoloLens, you'll need to [download supporting files](https://docs.microsoft.com/windows/mixed-reality/unreal-uxt-ch6#packaging-and-deploying-the-app) from the Epic Launcher.

 1. Launch Unreal Engine